 NOTE: Microscope-defined z-stack boundaries are sometimes overestimated by users.
 Deleting these empty layers establishes a more refined z-stack boundary for COMSTAT analysis.

-Import OME-TIFF in ImageJ by selecting File | Import | Image Sequence|.
+Import OME-TIFF in ImageJ by selecting File | Import | Image Sequence.
 Locate the source folder, highlight without opening it, and click Select.
 A ‘Sequence Options’ window will appear.
 Select OK.

 NOTE: To import additional images in ImageJ, first remove the previous OME-TIFF from the source folder, then add the new OME-TIFF to the folder, and repeat steps 5.3 and 5.4.

-Flip the orientation of the biofilm by selecting Image | Transform | Flip Z | to position the substratum as the first (topmost) stack.
+Flip the orientation of the biofilm by selecting Image | Transform | Flip Z to position the substratum as the first (topmost) stack.

 NOTE: COMSTAT algorithms read biofilms in the z-direction from top (stack 1) to bottom.
-It is important to reverse the order of slices by positioning the substratum as image stack 1 to prevent output data from becoming flawed.
+Depending on the confocal microscope system used, the OME-TIFF output can be inverted.
+Thus, it is important to reverse the order of slices by positioning the substratum as image stack 1 to prevent output data from becoming flawed.

 Define image properties by selecting Image | Properties.
 A ‘Source’ window will appear.